 We offer several academic programs.
 In brief, these are our programs and their intended audiences:

 Full-time LLM in Taxation: This two-semester program begins each fall and is ideal for students seeking an entry-level position in tax law in the US.
+All full-time Taxation LLM students are assigned a faculty adviser.
 Many students in this program are recent graduates of a JD program and have excellent academic credentials and a strong interest in taxation.
 Some students have prior legal experience.
 Each year a few foreign-educated students pursue this degree program, though most foreign-educated students with an interest in tax pursue the LLM in International Taxation.
 For foreign-educated students who are interested in working in the US on a long-term basis (typically dependent on an employer obtaining an H-1B visa), the three-year JD degree is a more versatile degree and allows students to sit for the bar exam in many more states.
 Students who were not educated in a common law jurisdiction can often qualify to sit for the New York bar exam while pursuing the Taxation LLM by taking coursework related to the bar exam.